ianwal/esp-ha-lib/README.md

 # esp-ha-lib
-Library for interfacing with Home Assistants REST API
+WIP Library for interfacing with Home Assistants REST API